 - Players are having a hard time counting

-- You want to try a lawn game TTRPG session
+- You want to try a lawn game tabletop RPG session

-If you are concerned about using small dice at your table or are having difficulty using dice at your table, here are some jumbo and contained dice options that can help with your next game!
-Please use your judgement to determine if these recommendations are right for your particular players (since age appropriateness ranges) and I hope they help.
+If you are concerned about using small dice at your table or are having difficulty using dice at your table, there are jumbo and contained dice options that can help with your next game!
+Please use your judgement to determine if these recommendations are right for your particular players (since age appropriateness and needs have a range) and I hope they help!

 Also, in parallel to this article on different dice that are out there, I also put up an article for dice alternative crafts and other options that could also help with the above list.
 Please also check out the ideas there for more options!